RJuro/cfp-landing-page/content.md

 ### Highlight List
 - Programme outline (below) will be iterated with final times and rooms in November.
-- Full-paper submissions for the Paper Development track are due 17 October via the upload form.
+- Full manuscript submissions for the Paper Development track are due 17 October via the [upload form](#submission-form).
 - Reviewer assignments circulate 7 November, with revisions requested by 28 November.

 ---